plchiulab/plchiulab_old_website/research.md

 <hr>
 ##### Energy-related molecular mechanisms
-We are interested in how a cell produce or utilize energy to sustain its life.
-Our research currently focus on the photosynthetic RC-FMO complex (_Chlorobaculum tepidum_ and _P2K_) and ATP synthase motors (chloroplast and bovine).
-We use both cryo-EM and molecular simulation methods to understand the energy transduction in these systems.
-We first determined different association modes of the FMO to the RC complex.
-The complete complex demonstrates an asymmetric arrangement attached to the RC intracellular surface.
-Secondly, we are interested in how activated RC-FMO system modulates the membrane voltage via the charge creation by RC.
-We are also interested in how membrane voltage modulation affects the non-equilibrium dynamics of ATP synthase.
+We are interested in how a cell produce or utilize energy to sustain its life and how different organisms evolve these molecular machinary to adapt to the environmental changes.

 <br>
 <p align="center">